-Two of the substances people most commonly abuse are alcohol and weed, but what about if they’re used together?
+Two of the substances people most regularly use are alcohol and weed, but what about if they’re used together?
 People may use an alcohol and weed combination to get more of an effect for both, or to combat side effects of one or the other, but it can be risky.

 An alcohol and weed combination is one of the most common polydrug mixes seen in the majority of people.